 But never have they shown such an enthusiasm for a compact executive saloon.
 That got me thinking: for all the objective praise heaped on the XE, it’s worth reminding ourselves that we all judge a car firstly on its looks.

 Beauty is in the eye of the beholder, of course, and there's no money in selling dream cars to teenagers, but it did strike me as a sign of how far Jaguar has come.
-Quite simply, the XE has an X-factor few rivals can muster (except the Alfa Giulia, perhaps) - and that must bode well for the future.
+Quite simply, the Jaguar XE has an X-factor few rivals can muster (except the Alfa Giulia, perhaps) - and that must bode well for the future.